How to Manage Salesforce Licensing in Certero

 Sharing dashboards

-Save reports for key items and place them on an optimization dashboard.
+Save reports for key items and place them on an optimisation dashboard.
 Dashboards can be exported as JSON files and imported into other environments.

 Tips and common pitfalls

-• Focus on optimization, not compliance.
+• Focus on optimisation, not compliance.
 SaaS subscriptions prevent over-consumption by design, but they do not prevent over-spending.

 • The Salesforce API requires a user with an email address and a profile that has API Enabled.
 Ensure this is configured before setting up the connector.